BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Whistler for skiing, and what's the secret to avoiding the biggest crowds?
+When is the absolute best time to visit Whistler for skiing, and what's a pro tip for avoiding the biggest crowds?

-Honestly, you can ditch the car!
-Whistler Village is incredibly walkable, and the free public bus system (the 'Wave') is fantastic for getting between the village and the base areas of both mountains.
-For exploring further afield, like to the Olympic Park or nearby lakes, the local bus routes are reliable and much easier than dealing with parking.
+Honestly, you won't need a car once you're in Whistler.
+The village is incredibly walkable, and the free public bus system is fantastic for getting between the village and the base areas of Whistler and Blackcomb mountains.
+For longer distances or day trips, the BC Transit buses are reliable and affordable.

-Are there any local customs or etiquette I should be aware of in Whistler?
+Are there any local dining 'rules' or customs I should be aware of in Whistler?

 What is the cheapest month to visit Whistler, Canada?